-Montreal: 7 Top Things To Do With Kids
+Montreal: 7 Winter Things To Do With Kids

 Montreal is not a pretty city in the winter — what city is?
 But look beyond its grey building exteriors and slushy streets and it’s a really fun city.
 It’s full of good things to eat, has lots of culture, and even in winter offers opportunities to get outside and move.